cirosantilli/markdown-style-guide/index.md

     `Setex` headers are more visible, but good visibility can be achieved for `atx-style` headers by configuring your editor to syntax highlight them.

 -   Include a space between the `#` and the text of the header.

 -   Headers must be surrounded by one empty line except at the beginning of a file.

 -   Headers must *not* have spaces preceding the number sign.

+-   *Don't* use two headers with the same content in the same markdown file.

+    Rationale: many markdown engines generate IDs for headers based on the header content.

 Good: